+- No loss of surgery time

 - Ability to continue with your routine dentistry and financial flow

 - Less nursing support required

 - No need to support an anaesthetist

 - No need for a recovery room

 - Mentorship and training.

 Some practices may refer out their patients' entire implant treatment.
 Some opt to refer out for the surgical procedure alone - while others keep the entire process in-house, whether it's an 'in-house' surgeon carrying out the placement or not.